smendig/droid-radar-api/README.md

-# Droid Combat Radar API :robot:
+# Droid Combat Radar API

 A REST API for the New Republic's YVH combat droid targeting system, processing enemy targets using dynamic protocols and maintaining audit logs.
 Built with Express, TypeScript, and MongoDB.